In Texas, a company can be liable for accidents caused by its employees.

-This question recently came up from a potential client, and I wanted to try and answer the question for others.
-In Texas, there are several situations where a company is liable for a wreck caused by its employee.
-(And I’ve included an image of a truck wreck because most of these issues come up in trucking cases.)
+There are several situations where a company is liable for a wreck caused by its employee.
+Most of these issues come up in trucking cases.

 The first situation is called vicarious liability or respondeat superior.
 In Texas, an employer is liable for injuries caused by its employee when the wreck happens while the employee is in the course and scope of his employment.
 Not a hard standard to meet.
 There are a bunch of cases discussing the grey areas of what course and scope includes (driving to or from work; employee detours from his business driving to conduct a personal errand; etc.), but other than those boundaries, this is a pretty easy question and the easiest way to establish liability.
 As an aside, if the employee is in a company owned vehicle, then there’s a presumption that he was acting in the course and scope of his employment while the employee was performing his job and while the employee was driving to and from work.

 There are also important related claims where the employer may be liable for its own conduct.
 The first instance of that is negligent entrustment.
 Under that theory, an employer can be liable for entrusting a vehicle to an employee that the employer knew or should have known was an unlicensed, incompetent, or reckless driver.
 These usually occur in situations where the driver has a history of tickets, wrecks, a drinking problem, or something similar.